mountainMath/doodles/content/posts/2019-08-01-on-vancouver-population-projections.markdown

 <img src="/posts/2019-08-01-on-vancouver-population-projections_files/figure-html/unnamed-chunk-10-1.png" width="768" />

-This shows that the Metro Vancouver Regional Growth Strategy did a decent job at projecting jobs and population, but failed came in systematically short of their dwelling targets.
+This shows that the Metro Vancouver Regional Growth Strategy did a decent job at projecting jobs and population, but came in systematically short of their dwelling targets.
 The smaller differences aren't concerning and expected when using different metrics, but it would be prudent to better understand the apparent dwelling shortfall in the RGS.
 It would be good to better understand exactly how Metro Vancouver derives their estimates and projections.

 ## Checking in with 2016 data
 The 2016 census gives us another opportunity to check the projections against the data.
 We can use the projections from the original and the updated Growth Strategy and compare them to our estimates based on Census data and annual tables.